The 10 Most Boring Places In California For 2026

 Just like in all U.S. States, there are definitely some boring places within California’s’ borders.
 You know the places where everyone has an AARP card and the most exciting thing they do all day is post a picture of their grandchild on Facebook.

-Like Paradise, for instance.
+Like Lafayette, for instance.
 In our latest analysis, we found that this city was the most boring city in all of Oklahoma according to Saturday Night Science.
-But don’t feel bad if you’re a resident of Paradise.
+But don’t feel bad if you’re a resident of Lafayette.
 There are plenty of other boring, lackluster places in California as well.

 Here they are.
 Try not to jump out of your seat with excitement.